nanoporetech/dorado/documentation/CustomPrimers.md

 The `type` designator is required to designate whether the sequence in an adapter or a primer sequence, so that dorado knows how it should be used.

 The `kits` designator is optional.
 If provided, then the sequence will only be searched for if the sequencing-kit information in the read matches one of the kit names in the custom file.
 If the `kits` designator is not provided, then the sequence will be searched for in all reads, regardless of the kit that was used.
+Note that the kit names are case-insensitive.

 #### Example custom adapter/primer file.